finos/morphir/docs/users-guide/morphir-scala-gen.md

+This document explains how to generate test cases in scala from saved morphir tests.

 # Generating Scala Test Cases

 Morphir offers a way to generate scala test cases from test cases created using the morphir develop UI.